oscarprdev/Twitter_clone/README.md

 This separation allows changes in one area without affecting others, enhancing flexibility and maintainability.

-The infrastructure handles technical details like APIs, while the framework, such as React, focuses on the user interface.

 The result is a frontend app with clear entry points (ports), organized functionalities (use cases), and distinct technical support (infrastructure and framework), promoting a clean and adaptable architecture.

 Here it is an overview about how the clean architecture is working on this project: